BSL in Tennessee

 * * *

-There are two general kids of dangerous dog ordinances: breed specific (such as pit bulls), and vicious dogs (which cover any and all breeds).
+There are two general kinds of dangerous dog ordinances: breed-specific (such as pit bulls), and vicious dogs (which cover any and all breeds).
 In my view, the vicious dog ordinance is the best approach for a couple of reasons:

 2. The vicious dog ordinance avoids complicated and "expert" arguments over what precisely is a pit bull or other breed, and whether the dog in question was a pit bull or other breed.